Back Acne Treatment: Everything You Should Know

 Should I stop exercising if it worsens my acne?

-Continue exercising but modify your routine.
+Continue exercising, but modify your routine.
 Shower immediately after workouts, wear moisture-wicking fabrics, and clean equipment before use.
 Consider switching from tight athletic wear to looser alternatives.

 Next Steps